Metropolitan Opera 2017-18 Review – La Bohème: Angel Blue Triumphs in Truly Engaging Revival of Puccini Classic

 I for one had visited Paris recently, and yet the magic of the opera, that famed Franco Zeffirelli production, was irresistible.
 Could anything even be done to make that magic…not work?

 Doubt it.
-But that said, just how was the Met’s Paris, Cafe Momus, our believed Bohemians last night?
+But that said, just how was the Met’s Paris, Cafe Momus, our beloved Bohemians last night?

 Paris Forever